Grant for Collections Assessment for Preservation Program (CAP)

 - Size: Qualifying institutions must be able to have all of their collections and exhibition spaces (including any off-site storage) assessed within a two-day period.

 - agencies of the federal government

 - institutions that primarily serve as a library or archive

 - historic structures without collections

 - institutions with collections that take more than two days to assess

 Find more grants like this

-Find more grants like the Collections Assessment for Preservation Program (CAP) by joining Instrumentl.
+Find more grants like the Grant for Collections Assessment for Preservation Program (CAP) by joining Instrumentl.

 We help nonprofits and academics find more grants and take control of their grants process with a refreshingly intuitive online platform.